Gerhard Koall: Aerial victory claims

+According to Obermaier, Koall was credited with at least 38 aerial victories claimed in an unknown number of combat missions.
+With the exception of two claims over Yugoslavia, all of his aerial victories were claimed on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 37 aerial victory claims.
 This number includes 35 claims on the Eastern Front and two over the Western Allies in Yugoslavia.